 - TCP can send an ACK immediately or delay it slightly to reduce overhead.

-The delayed ACK algorithm waits up to ato milliseconds, hoping that: More data arrives to acknowledge together, or The application sends some data back (so ACK can be piggybacked).This saves bandwidth and reduces small packets.
+The delayed ACK algorithm waits up to ato milliseconds, hoping that: More data arrives to acknowledge together, or The application sends some data back (so ACK can be piggybacked).This saves bandwidth and reduces small packets. - The TCP delayed ACK timer is 40 milliseconds.

 - If the receiver gets a segment but has no data to send back, it will wait up to 40 ms before sending the ACK.